RouHim/beammp-container-image/README.md

 </p>

 ## Current State
-There is currently a problem in the beammp server build that the musl build is not supported: https://github.com/BeamMP/BeamMP-Server/issues/117.
+There is currently a problem in the beammp server build that musl is not supported: https://github.com/BeamMP/BeamMP-Server/issues/117.
 Until this issue is resolved, the amd64 build will be replaced with a Debian variant and the arm builds will not run until the issue is resolved.

 ## Motivation